Will Socially Responsible Investing Become the New Normal?

 Additionally, it’s hard to ignore the effects of drought on our reservoir levels.
 We see how these conditions routinely affect our water reservoir levels in Texas.
-On a much larger scale, we can look to Cape Town, South Africa as a case study in “Zero Day” effects where government officials have been forced to shut down taps and enforce severe water restrictions (Sorensen, 2017).
+On a much larger scale, we can look to Cape Town, South Africa as a case study of “Zero Day” effects where government officials have been forced to shut down taps and enforce severe water restrictions (Sorensen, 2017).

-Investing with your values means you get to vote with your dollars and avoid companies that don’t fit with your ideals.
+Investing with your values means you get to vote with your dollars and avoid companies that don’t fit your ideals.
 Also important is how green finances can benefit your household.
 Saving energy and conserving water can help lower your bills.

 What is the ESG factor?